majk-p/typesystem-goodies/README.md

 ## Typesystem goodies

-This repository holds example code used in the talk "Runtime errors and how to avoid them".
+This repository holds example code used in the talk "Typesafe techniques for a better sleep at night".